RuthChisom/SCAf-30-days-of-code/README.md

     - python manage.py startapp users
     - python manage.py startapp profiles  ....and so on
 3. Connect the apps to your core project settings.
-- add 'users.apps.UsersConfig' in core/settings.py   ....and so on
+    - add 'users.apps.UsersConfig' in core/settings.py, under INSTALLED_APPS   ....and so on
 4. Run your server.
     - python manage.py runserver